 Hearing loss impacts the quality of life for you and your loved ones.
-The American Speech-Language-Hearing Association reports hearing loss can be linked to fatigue, social isolation and depression.
+Hearing loss can be linked to fatigue, social isolation and depression.
 The good news is, help is available.

 What type of hearing loss do you have?